eberban/eberban/books/refgram/src/from_scratch/core_to_complete/pairs.md

 ```
 </spoiler>

-By convention we'll prefer nesting pairs only in the right component.
+By convention, we prefer nesting pairs only in the right component.

-Pairs can be used with left atom component specific to a concept A to make
-it distinct from object related to concept B that would share the same kind
+Many structures, such as lists and maps, are defined using pairs.
+To distinguish
+structures of the same type representing different concepts, we use the
-of objects.
-Without the left atom used as an identifier some things related
+left component as an identifier.

-to concept A might also be considered valid things of concept B while it might
-not be wanted.
-Identifiers are often made using __zai__ which will be defined
+Identifiers are often made using __zai__, which will be defined in the next
-in the next chapter, and are defined themselves using pairs.
+chapter, and are defined themselves using pairs.